Pavan-1997/Terraform_Drift-Detection_Notes/README.md

 # Terraform_Drift-Detection_Notes

-1. Using cron job to everytime run the `terraform refresh` to detect the drift every minute but this command may be soon deprecated by terraform
+1. Using Cron job to everytime run the `terraform refresh` to detect the drift every minute but this command may be soon deprecated by terraform

 2. Configure Strict IAM Policies and prevent un-authorized access to AWS